Carcant Wind Farm Community Fund (Heriot)

 You can apply for more than one grant per year, but not in the same round and not towards the same item(s) of expense.

 Grants must normally be spent within one year of being awarded.
 However, grants for projects running over a number of years (up to three) may be considered.
-Please contact one of the Fund Managers if you are considering applying for a multi-year grant.
+Please contact the Community Funds Adviser if you are considering applying for a multi-year grant.

 - Help for applicants